Find the answers to frequently asked questions here.

 - 3- What are the benefits of the TEF Alumni Network?

-As a member of the TEF Alumni Network, you will have continued access to the TEF Hub through “alumni” status (not start-up status).
+As a member of the TEF Alumni Network, you will have continued access to TEFConnect through “alumni” status (not start-up status).
 This gives you full access to our online resource library, peer to peer engagement, online and offline events notification and continued affiliation with the Foundation.

 - 4- What happens if there are changes to my business model during the programme?